Number of weeks:

 In this course, participants will read through the book chapter-by-chapter, discussing its concepts and ideas with one another and the author on a bi-weekly basis.
-Group members must purchase a copy of the book, Aiming at Maturity: The Goal of the Christian Life, either from the Publisher (www.wipfandstock.com) or from Amazon.com.
-The most inexpensive way to buy the book is from the author himself, through his email address, email@example.com.
+Group members must purchase a copy of the book, Aiming at Maturity: The Goal of the Christian Life.
+The most inexpensive way to buy the book is from the author himself, through his email address, firstname.lastname@example.org.

 Stephen W. Rankin — Steve is Chaplain and Minister to the University at Southern Methodist University in Dallas, Texas.
 Previously he served at Southwestern College in Kansas as professor and campus minister.